secinthenet/crypto-guide/README.md

     and `N` to fit their specific security requirements.
--   Multisig enables you to maintain the property that at no point in time there is sufficient information to spend funds in a single wallet/place, even when spending funds.
+-   Multisig enables you to maintain the property that at no point in time there is sufficient information to spend funds in a single wallet/place, even when sending funds.
 When you want to spend funds, you generate a transaction, pass it to each of the wallets for signing, and then broadcast it to the network.
 Importantly, no single wallet will have sufficient information to spend funds during the whole process.
 The upshot is that multisig seeds